Raymond III, Count of Tripoli

 Raymond III (1140 – September/October 1187) was count of Tripoli from 1152 to 1187.
-He was a minor when Assassins murdered his father, Raymond II of Tripoli.
-Baldwin III of Jerusalem, who was staying in Tripoli, made Raymond's mother, Hodierna of Jerusalem, regent.
+He was a minor when Nizari Assassins murdered his father, Count Raymond II of Tripoli.
+His cousin, King Baldwin III of Jerusalem, who was staying in Tripoli, made Raymond's mother, Hodierna of Jerusalem, regent.
 Raymond spent the following years at the royal court in Jerusalem.
-He participated in a series of military campaigns against Nur ad-Din, the Zengid ruler of Damascus, after he reached the age of majority in 1155.
-Raymond hired pirates in 1161 to pillage the Byzantine coastline and islands to take vengeance on Byzantine Emperor Manuel I Komnenos, who had refused to marry his sister Melisende.
-Captured in the Battle of Harim by Nur ad-Din's troops on 10 August 1164, he was imprisoned in Aleppo for almost ten years.
-During his captivity, Amalric I of Jerusalem administered the county of Tripoli on his behalf.
+He reached the age of majority in 1155, after which he participated in a series of military campaigns against Nur ad-Din, the Zengid ruler of Damascus.
+In 1161 he hired pirates to pillage the Byzantine coastline and islands to take vengeance on Byzantine emperor Manuel I Komnenos, who had refused to marry his sister Melisende.
+He was captured in the Battle of Harim by Nur ad-Din's troops on 10 August 1164, and imprisoned in Aleppo for almost ten years.
+During his captivity, his cousin King Amalric of Jerusalem administered the county of Tripoli on his behalf.

 Raymond was released for a large ransom which he had to borrow from the Knights Hospitaller.
-His marriage to Eschiva of Bures made him prince of Galilee and one of the wealthiest noblemen in the Kingdom of Jerusalem.
-Amalric died, leaving a minor son, Baldwin IV, as his successor in 1174.
+He married Eschiva of Bures, making him prince of Galilee and one of the wealthiest noblemen in the Kingdom of Jerusalem.
+Amalric died in 1174, leaving a minor son, Baldwin IV, as his successor.
 As the child-king's closest male relative, Raymond was elected bailiff (or regent).
 Raymond remained neutral during the conflicts between Nur ad-Din's successors and his former commander, Saladin, which facilitated the unification of Egypt and a significant part of Syria under Saladin.
-Baldwin reached the age of majority in 1176 and Raymond returned to Tripoli, although the king suffered from lepromatous leprosy.

-Raymond and Bohemond III of Antioch sought to diminish the influence of the king's mother, Agnes of Courtenay, and her brother Joscelin III of Edessa over the government.
-They unexpectedly marched to Jerusalem before Easter 1180, but their sudden arrival had the opposite effect.
-Baldwin married his sister and heir, Sibylla, to the Courtenays' supporter Guy of Lusignan and Raymond had to leave the kingdom.
-Relations between Baldwin and his new brother-in-law became tense, and the dying king disinherited his sister in favour of her son Baldwin V. Raymond's partisans persuaded the king to make him bailiff for the child Baldwin V in 1185.
-His authority was limited because Joscelin III of Edessa was made the child's guardian, and all royal fortresses were placed into the custody of the military orders.
+When Baldwin reached the age of majority in 1176, Raymond's regency ended and he returned to Tripoli.
+Baldwin was ailing, and Raymond and Bohemond III of Antioch sought to diminish the influence of his mother, Agnes of Courtenay, and her brother, Joscelin III of Edessa, over the government.
+Before Easter 1180, they marched to Jerusalem, but their arrival had the opposite effect: Baldwin promptly arranged for his sister and heir Sibylla to be married to Guy of Lusignan, a supporter of the Courtenays, and Raymond had to leave the kingdom.
+In the following years, relations between Baldwin IV and Guy became tense, and the dying king disinherited his sister in favour of her son Baldwin V. On his deathbed In 1185, the king made Raymond bailiff for Baldwin V. Raymond's authority would be limited, because Joscelin III of Edessa was made the child's guardian, and all royal fortresses were placed into the custody of the military orders.